BrokenBaySoftwareCo/es-module-preact-boilerplate/README.md

 import htm from '../web_modules/htm.js'
 ```

-## Build

-At the moment there's no build script.
-At some point the build script could generate minified JS.
-Right now there's tree-shaking going on with Snowpack so I don't know if it's worth it for the library code.

 ## To Do

 [1] Get the build script to tell Snowpack put production versions of packages into the `dist/web_manifest`